 There also seems to be a strong association between fibromyalgia, a condition that causes chronic muscle pain and fatigue, and restless legs.
-Research suggests that people with fibromyalgia are 10 times more likely to have restless legs syndrome.
+Research suggests that people with fibromyalgia are more likely to have restless legs syndrome.

 People with heavy legs describe them as: